 The best way to accomplish this is by attending the networking events that attract industry power players — agents, managers, development executives, producers, and talent.
 And make no mistake, film festivals and writing conferences are often less about the films and the discussion of craft, and more about the industry mingling that goes on in between.

-The films and the various panels are important learning tools, but the real benefit to attending these events is the freedom to talk to those that can make a difference in your career.
+The films and the various panels are essential learning tools, but the real benefit of attending these events is the freedom to talk to those that can make a difference in your career.

 With that said, sometimes screenwriters either go in with high expectations — expecting A-listers to read their scripts or buy their pitch — or they come out of those events feeling somewhat unfulfilled.
 Here you are surrounded by Hollywood and indie decision-makers, yet you get next to nothing out of the experience.

 The key is to go into those situations with realistic goals.
 You need to ask yourself:

 - How can I meet them?

 - When is the best time to attempt that?

 - What can I accomplish during that interaction?